ICshX/PatternLocatorX---bedrockfinder/README.md

 - The search height is automatically set based on dimension.
 - Patterns are saved in the `Pattern-log` directory for reuse.
 - Use the startpoint system with a large pattern and a realistic range for better results.
 - DO NOT USE THE TERMINAL IN FULLSCREEN (there will be visual bugs)
+- WEB-V1 is a lot slower than any other version [only use V6.5+ for fast searches]

 ## License
 This project is released under the MIT License.
 See `LICENSE` for details.